-Subject to certain exceptions and limitations you have various legal rights in relation to your personal data, as set out in this section.
+Depending on the country where you are based and subject to certain exceptions and limitations you may have various legal rights in relation to your personal data, as set out in this section.

 - provide a copy of your personal data (subject to the privacy rights of other people and the information already provided to you in applicable privacy notices);